Parish Activities

 The Knights meet on the third Monday of the month from 7:00 p.m. – 9:00 p.m. in the Quiet Room.

-The Men of St. Francis work a great deal behind the scenes assisting the various ministries and their functions.
-They organize fundraisers and support numerous charitable endeavors.
+The Men of St. Francis work a great deal behind the scenes, assisting the various ministries and their functions.
+They organize fundraisers and support numerous charitable endeavors, including the Salvation Army Red Kettle Program.

 All men are welcome!
-For more information on Men’s Activities, email Tony Velucci at mensactivities@stfrancisyulee.org
+For more information, email Jim Hanekamp at mensactivities@stfrancisyulee.org

-We are also part of Gracie’s Kitchen, an interfaith dinner network, which provides hot meals to single mothers, senior citizens, military veterans, the disabled, and low-wage workers.
-Our St. Francis team cleans, cooks, and serves meals to over 200 guests on the 2nd and 3rd Thursday of each month from 5 pm.-7 pm.
+We are also part of Gracie’s Kitchen, an interfaith dinner network that provides hot meals to single mothers, senior citizens, military veterans, the disabled, and low-wage workers.
+Our St. Francis team cleans, cooks, and serves meals to over 200 guests on the 2nd and 3rd Thursdays of each month from 5 p.m. to 7 p.m.

 Periodically, our parish donation holds a donation drive for Gracie’s Kitchen.
-The next drive will be on TBA.
+The next drive TBA

 Thank you so much for your continued support!
 Many blessings during this beautiful season of giving.